larrybiehl/MultiSpec/README.md

   The makefile that is provided includes accesses several libraries that are available on mygeohub including wxWidgets.
 The directories needed for the Linux version are SharedMultiSpec, wxMultiSpec and Linux_build (Linux_wxwidgets).
 One will need to include the wxWidgets library to make the basic version of MultiSpec compile for Linux.

-  MacOS: Xcode verson 9.2 was used to create the project file included in this repository (MacOS_wxwidgets).
+  MacOS: Xcode verson 9.2 was used to create the project file included in this repository (MacOS_build) in MacOS 10.13.6.

-    - The code for the MacOS version uses the following library versions.
-These libraries are not provided:
+    - The code for the full MacOS version uses the following library versions.
+Only the wxWidgets library is provided:
       - wxWidgets-3.1.2 library is used for the graphical user interface
       - HDF4.2r2
       - gdal-2.1.2